 Mental health and suicide

 The reasons for the increase in the suicide rate may be complicated, but what is clear is that suicide is preventable.
 In 2016, 45,000 people died by suicide in the US.
 The number of people who attempted suicide was nearly 29 times higher than that.
 That’s over 1.25 million people who attempted suicide but survived.

 Survivors often describe that it wasn’t the desire to die that drove their suicide attempt, but a desire to escape pain.
 That pain can be physical, but is often mental pain.
 Mental pain can be difficult to acknowledge because of the stigma that exists around mental health issues.

 One in five Americans will suffer a mental health issue in a given year

 Employers have a vested interest in recognizing the importance of mental health.
 Employees suffering from mental health issues such as depression will miss approximately five workdays and experience 11.5 days of reduced productivity every three months.
-This isn’t an isolated issue either.
-One in five American adults will suffer from some type of mental health issue in a given year.
+This isn’t an isolated issue, either.
+One in five American adults will suffer from some mental health issue in a given year.

 At Espyr®, we offer an industry-first Interactive Screening Program (ISP) that provides employees with a convenient, anonymous way to connect with a qualified counselor about available service options through their EAP – and address their concerns before they escalate.

 Offered in association with the American Foundation for Suicide Prevention, the program has been especially effective.
-As one participant put it, “I was finally able to let someone know how badly I was feeling without any judgment.”
+As one participant said, “I was finally able to let someone know how badly I was feeling without any judgment.”